VNG-Realisatie/nlx/docs/product-vision.md

 #### Facilitate federated authentication and authorisation
-Organisations offering a service should be able to authorise other organisations to use the service.
+organisations offering a service should be able to authorise other organisations to use the service.
 How that other organisation deals internally with identification, authentication and authorisation should be irrelevant.
 NLX should provide in a way to identify and authenticate other organisations, and perform al necessary actions to convert internal identity into an external one when a request leaves the own organisation.

 #### Automate secure data connection setup
 When using a service from an external organisation, NLX should automatically set up a secure connection to that other organisation.
-This is meant to be the API equivalent of what [Digikoppeling](https://www.logius.nl/diensten/digikoppeling/) does for the current Dutch SOAP-based connections.
+This is meant to be the API equivalent of what connections that meet the [Digikoppeling](https://www.logius.nl/diensten/digikoppeling/) standard do for the current Dutch eBMS- and SOAP-based connections.
 Instead of system administrators in every organisation being responsible for building connections to every other organisation (like with Digikoppeling), NLX will create certificate based secure peer-to-peer connections on demand.

 #### Protocol API requests